H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 Covered local jurisdictions seeking to exit oversight

-Local governments could try to win an exemption from coverage, but only by meeting detailed compliance conditions over time and filing within the bill's deadlines.
+A local government could apply to win an exemption from coverage, but only by meeting detailed compliance conditions over a 10-year window and filing within the bill's deadlines.

 Share this story